Gitlab SSH

 Users Work Flow

-The only change to the work flow of the user is the need to install the SSH client and run the command pritunl-ssh when the SSH certificate has expire.
-Running command pritunl-ssh will only renew the certificate when it has expired so users can combine this command with the git command using a bash alias.
-To get users started instruct them follow the Install SSH Client documentation and to run the pritunl-ssh command when needed to renew the certificate.
+will only renew the certificate when it has expired so users can combine this command with the git command using a bash alias.
+To get users started instruct them follow the Install SSH Client documentation and to run the pritunl-ssh

 Two-Factor SSH Authentication (Optional)

 For additional security two-step authentication can also be enabled to require the user to authenticate with two-step authentication when approving SSH keys.
 For this example it is assumed Duo is configured with Duo usernames that match the Google G Suite usernames.
 Open the Settings tab and click Add Two-Factor Provider.
-Set Name to duo and Label to Duo then fill in the Duo API keys provided by Duo.
-Then enable Push authentication, Phone authentication, Passcode authentication and SMS authentication.
-Click Save when done.
+Set Name to duo

-Open the Policies tab and add gitlab to Authorities.
-Then enable Authority Two-Factor Provider and set the provider to duo.
-This will require Duo only for approving SSH keys.
+to Authorities.
+Then enable Authority Two-Factor Provider and set the provider to duo

 Test Two-Factor Authentication (Optional)

-Back on the SSH client run the command pritunl-ssh renew to force an SSH certificate renewal.
+to force an SSH certificate renewal.
 After clicking Approve a prompt will be shown asking for a Duo factor.
 Authenticate with one of the factors and the SSH key will be approved.